 Division 4 — Records and returns

-145. Records of liquor transactions
+145. Records of liquor transactions to be kept by licensees etc.

 (1) Such licensees as are prescribed shall make and maintain a record of all transactions entered into by or on behalf of the licensee involving the sale or purchase or other disposal or acquisition of liquor, in accordance with this section.